-Your assignment will be marked by your tutor.
+Your tutor will mark your assignment.
 If you have questions about a marked assignment, you should first ask your tutor before/after a tutorial.
 If you don't get satisfactory answers, you should talk to your instructor.

 Marks for this assignment will depend on the following factors: